Code-Institute-Submissions/RockPaperScissors-1/README.md

   * Computer choice where tested for random selection
   * Score incresment work acordenly to outcome of the game.
   * Outcome message displayed correctly depending on the winner.
+# Known Bugs
+* There are no known bugs.
+# Fixed Bugs
+* The game would not work after testing descoverd syntax errors.
 # Deployment
 *
 *